ddanner97/ddanner97/README.md

 ### Hi there👋
-My name is Damian Danner and I am a software engineer based out of Kansas City, Missouri
+My name is Damian Danner and I am a software engineer based out of Brookyln, New York

 About Me
 ---